fourstepper/robinopletal.com/src/lib/posts/free-software-licenses-thought.md

 What I will stop doing is criticizing other people around me for software choices they are making for themselves.
 I definitely am guilty of doing this in the past.

-I definitely would also like to be more thankful for the software gifts I receive from strangers on the internet going into the future.
+I would also like to be more thankful for the software gifts I receive from strangers on the internet, going into the future.

-To all people giving others gifts in the form of Free software;
+To all people giving others gifts in the form of Free software; **THANK YOU!**
-THANK YOU!